Post by: Jennifer Schultz, ECO Canada

 Technical training is job-specific and could include learning:

-- training and activites related laboratory or field work;
+- training and activities related to laboratory or fieldwork;

 - New or changing standards, regulations, or policies in your industry; or